 - Talk less and listen more attentively

-- Look beyond the words during a conversation and notice nonverbal signs (body language, facial expressions) to understand the other person better
+- Look beyond the words during a conversation and notice nonverbal signs (body language, facial expressions) to better understanding people.

 How to Communicate Empathetically During Crisis

-- Cognitive empathy - you'll imagine their hurt and how their life will change due to the loss.
+- Due to Cognitive empathy you'll imagine their hurt and how their life will change due to the loss.

-- Emotional empathy - you'll find a shared cord, maybe from when you lost someone close, and connect better with your friend.
+- Emotional empathy will help you find a shared cord, maybe from when you lost someone close, and connect better with your friend.

-- Compassionate empathy - you'll take action to support your friend through their grief.
+- Compassionate empathy will lead you to support your friend through their grief.